Scott Monument, Edinburgh Memorial, Photos, Scotland, Architect, Date, Picture

 Sir Walter Scott (1771-1832) made a key contribution to Scottish literature and is often regarded in the east of Scotland as Scotland’s most famous writer as opposed to Robert Burns, certainly there is a lot of pride in his work notably in Edinburgh and the Borders.

-The Scott Monument is 200 ft high and the top of the memorial is reached via 287 steps.
+This famous Scottish landmark is 200 ft high and the top of the memorial is reached via 287 steps.
 Sir John Steell’s statue of Sir Walter Scott is executed in Carrara marble and is more than double life-size.
+It is located in the heart of Edinburgh city centre, withi Princes Street Gardens.

 Scott Monument Opening Times – check with operators, but at time of writing: